cruix89/cruix-music-archiver/README.md

   unofficial albums are moved to a specific directory for library cleanup.
   artists with ambiguous names are correctly renamed by adding valid information using a disambiguation library

-- **duplicate artist folders merging**
+- **duplicated artist folders merging**
-  if for any reason a duplicate artist folder is downloaded or created, the system merges the folders, preserving all albums but always keeping the library clean, with a single artist folder
+  if for any reason a duplicated artist folder is downloaded or created, the system merges the folders, preserving all albums but always keeping the library clean, with a single artist folder

 - **LUFS-based normalization**